Class Action 101 - The Basics

 Commonality involves whether the law and facts are alike for all class members.
 The focus is on the class definition, not the class representative.
-A recent U.S. Supreme Court ruling found this requirement is satisfied if there is a ‘single common question that is capable of classwide resolution with ‘one stroke’.
-(For more on this case, click link to Walmart v.
-Dukes).
-Hence, precise class definition is critical to determine who is entitled to relief, to be bound by any judgment or settlement, and entitled to the notice you received via email, postal mail, saw in the newspaper or read on the internet.
+A recent U.S. Supreme Court ruling found this requirement is satisfied if there is a ‘single common question that is capable of classwide resolution with ‘one stroke'.
+Hence, the precise class definition is critical to determine who is entitled to relief, to be bound by any judgment or settlement, and entitled to the notice you received via email, postal mail, saw in the newspaper or read on the internet.
 A standard commonality circumstance is all members having purchased the same allegedly defective product.

 Typicality focuses on the class representatives’ claim, does it arise from the same event, practice, or course of defendant’s conduct that would also give rise to class members claims, and is based on the same legal theory?
 While typical, the representative’s claims need not be ‘identical’ to unnamed class members but must generally possess the same interest and suffer the same injury as the unnamed members.
 This requirement ensures the class representative will vigorously prosecute the case for the benefit of the entire class.
 If this seems a little confusing, it is generally accepted that commonality and typicality issues and concepts are interrelated and overlap.

 Embroiled within, but not really a part of, the typicality requirement is the ‘actual injury’ requirement.
-The overarching legal term is called ‘standing’.
+The overarching legal term is called ‘standing.’
 The class representative must have more than a potential or hypothetical injury.
 The same is not true for the class members.
 For instance, consider a class comprised of purchasers of defective washing machines.
 Not everyone who has bought the machine has yet experienced the defect.
 Some machines will exhibit the defect at a future point, others never at all.
-For the unnamed class member that does not matter, but for the sake of ‘standing’ (click link for Simpluris standing article) the named class action representatives must have actual injury, such as their washer is already defective or not working properly.
+For the unnamed class member that does not matter, but for the sake of 'standing', the named class action representatives must have an actual injury, such as their washer is already defective or not working properly.
 Differences in the amount of injury, or no injury at all, are addressed during claims administration (another part of Simpluris’ class administration function).

-If a class representative owns a washer machine that is still working fine why would they care about the unnamed members, while someone whose clothes were destroyed would be deemed more passionate in their representation.
+If a class representative owns a washer machine that is still working fine, why would they care about the unnamed members, while someone whose clothes were destroyed would be deemed more passionate in their representation?
 It should also be noted that class representatives can receive compensation for their role, usually somewhere between $2500 and $10,000, depending on their efforts.
-Class representatives can be very active collecting and providing insider knowledge information.
+Class representatives can be very active in collecting and providing insider knowledge information.
 Others, depending on the circumstances, are just idle placeholders.

-The adequacy requirement regarding attorneys is assurance to the court that counsel has qualifications and experience to litigate a usually complex class action lawsuit.
-For instance, an attorney previously handling ‘mass torts’, meaning lots of people harmed the same way but suing individually, qualifications would not be questioned.
+The adequacy requirement regarding attorneys is an assurance to the court that counsel has qualifications and experience to litigate a usually complex class action lawsuit.
+For instance, an attorney previously handling ‘mass torts,’ meaning lots of people harmed the same way but suing individually, qualifications would not be questioned.
 But an attorney spending a lifetime only handling evictions might not satisfy court requirements.
-Usually an attorney new to class actions associate an experienced litigator for their initial cases until they learn the ropes.
+Usually, an attorney new to class actions associates an experienced litigator for their initial cases until they learn the ropes.

 And Then There is Ascertainability

 Not all class actions are the same.
-For instance, if the lawsuit involves seeking an injunction regarding criminal prisoner’s rights there is no need to determine the names or exact number of inmates as the action seeks to direct the government to act, or not act, in a certain way.
+For instance, if the lawsuit involves seeking an injunction regarding criminal prisoner’s rights, there is no need to determine the names or the exact number of inmates as the action seeks to direct the government to act, or not act, in a certain way.
 If successful, the government is then ordered to institute a policy affecting all prisoners.
-Their individual identities are unimportant.
-However, if the class action lawsuit seeks monetary relief then the court wants to know is there a way to identify and contact class members.
-Everyone who has bought a certain cell phone can possibly get a text message, but everyone purchasing a certain candy bar presents ascertainability problems.
-How do you find consumers of a particular candy bar?
+Their identities are unimportant.
+However, if the class-action lawsuit seeks monetary relief, then the court wants to know is there a way to identify and contact class members.
+Everyone who has bought a brand of cell phone can possibly get a text message, but everyone purchasing a particular candy bar presents ascertainability problems.
+How do you find consumers of a candy bar?
 How large and dispersed is the class?
 Are they all in the same general location, or spread throughout the world?
 Is there a mechanism to provide class members notice, and to determine and distribute individual damage claims?
-The court is concerned about whether the proposed certified class is ‘manageable’, i.e. once certified is the court creating a bigger mess it cannot administer (even with Simpluris’ help).
+The court is concerned about whether the proposed certified class is ‘manageable,’ i.e., once certified is the court creating a bigger mess it cannot administer (even with Simpluris’ help).

 When Are These Decisions Made?

-In a standard civil case a plaintiff files a lawsuit and unless the case is dismissed for failing to state a claim, or on summary judgment (no issues of fact or law making a trial unnecessary), the case proceeds to trial if not resolved beforehand.
-In a class action, the trial court judge decides whether a class action is to be ‘certified’ --- meaning he or she approves that lawsuit can go forward.
-When proposed class members file a class action it should be looked upon as a ‘proposal’ to proceed as a class action.
+In a standard civil case, a plaintiff files a lawsuit, and unless the case is dismissed for failing to state a claim, or on summary judgment (no issues of fact or law making a trial unnecessary), the case proceeds to trial if not resolved beforehand.
+In a class action, the trial court judge decides whether a class action is to be ‘certified’ --- meaning he or she approves that lawsuit can go forward on a class basis.
+When proposed class members file a class action, it should be looked upon as a ‘proposal’ to go forward as a class action.
 The trial court always has wide discretion whether to certify a class and allow it to proceed as the higher courts appreciate the intricate detail trial judges face making these decisions.
 As shown above, the issues can become complex and can take a long time to resolve.
-And even when the class is certified it does not mean the judge has ruled the defendant is liable, but only that a group of people all have the similar facts claims based on the same law.
+And even when the class is certified, it does not mean the judge has ruled the defendant is liable, but only that a group of people all have similar facts claims based on the same law.

 And just to throw in an extra wrench, a defendant can move to ‘decertify’ a class at any time, usually based on new facts or law.